Try These 3 Effective Strategies To Help Your Child or Student Solve Math Word Problems

 12 ÷ 3 = 4

-If you want to make things even more concrete for the child you can try using real objects such as pieces or fruit, coins, or Math Manipulatives to represent the objects in the pictures.
+As stated above, if you want to make things even more concrete for the child, you can try using real objects such as pieces of fruit, coins, or Math Manipulatives to represent the objects in the pictures.
 Some children do better when they can touch, move, and set up the objects that represent the problem.

 Related Article: 6 Ways to Teach Basic Math Concepts Using Transformers

 Keep in mind that every child is different.
 Some respond to several strategies, others respond to a few, while others may not respond to any strategies you try.
 If your child is significantly struggling with math or acquiring other academic skills, despite consistent practice and guidance, talk to your child’s school and/or doctor.
 They should be able to refer you to the appropriate professionals to determine what might be interfering with your child’s progress and what additional strategies might help.

 Remember to always stay calm when working with a child or student, even if you think they should be getting something that they are not getting.
 If you get frustrated with them, they may start to feel anxious, angry, inferior, stupid, etc. which will lead to a less productive learning session.